Skip to main content

 • Malta balances business-friendly policies with regulatory compliance and transparency measures

-Benefits of Malta as a Tax Haven
+Benefits of Malta as an Offshore Jurisdiction

 • Geographic proximity to Europe